vegaprotocol/vega/visor/run-config.md

 ## *DataNodeConfig*
-Configures the Data node binary and its arguments.
+Configures the data node binary and its arguments.

 ### Fields